ionic-team/ionic-site/docs/cli/icon-splashscreen.md

 ### Splash Screen Source Image

 Save a `splash.png`, `splash.psd` or `splash.ai` file within the `resources` directory at the root of the Cordova project.
 Splash screen dimensions vary for each platform, device and orientation, so a square source image is required the generate each of various sizes.
-The source image's minimum dimensions should be 2208x2208 px, and its artwork should be centered within the square, knowning that each generated image will be center cropped into landscape and portait images.
+The source image's minimum dimensions should be 2208x2208 px, and its artwork should be centered within the square, knowing that each generated image will be center cropped into landscape and portrait images.
 The splash screen's artwork should roughly fit within a center square (1200x1200 px).
 This [Photoshop splash screen template](http://code.ionicframework.com/resources/splash.psd) provides the recommended size and guidelines of the artwork's safe zone.
 Additionally, when the `Orientation` [preference config](http://cordova.apache.org/docs/en/edge/config_ref_index.md.html#The%20config.xml%20File_global_preferences) is set to either `landscape` or `portrait` mode, then only the necessary images will be generated.

 ```bash
 $ ionic resources --splash